erikvullings/scenario-generator/README.md

 - Rekening houden met inlezen oude scenario’s	Compatible of converteren
 - [DONE] Export functies aanpassen aan update bovenstaande functies
 - Help functie bijwerken: In de applicatie zetten
+- Do we want a visibility (eye) when creating a narrative?